Questions frequently asked by clients

 -

-Invasive plants are bad because they didn’t evolve in the region they’ve invaded, which means local animals don’t recognize or eat them, so they’re not part of the natural food chain.
+Invasive plants are bad because they didn’t evolve in the region they’ve invaded, which means local animals don’t recognize or eat them, and they’re not part of the natural food chain.
 Invasive plants tend to grow quickly, out-competing native plants for water, sunlight, and space.
-They also tend to have tiny seeds that are distributed by the wind, making it all-too-easy to spread them absolutely everywhere.
+They also tend to have tiny seeds that are distributed by the wind, making it all-too-easy for the seeds to spread everywhere.

-The invasive plant I encounter most often in residential gardens is Mexican Feather Grass (Nasella tenuissima, formerly Stipa tenuissima).
-It’s a gorgeous grass, but its tiny seeds spread like mad, sticking to everything from dog fur to car tires to the bottoms of shoes.
-Local animals don’t eat this plant, so it has no natural predators, and it unfortunately grows all over the San Gabriel Mountains because it’s sold and planted in local gardens.
-For clients who love the look of this grass, I recommend native alternatives that fit into our local ecosystem and co-exist respectfully with other plants while also looking absolutely gorgeous.
+The invasive plant I encounter most often in residential gardens is Mexican Feather Grass (Nasella - formerly Stipa - tenuissima).
+It’s a gorgeous grass, but its tiny seeds stick to everything from dog fur to car tires to the bottoms of shoes.
+Neither livestock nor wild animals eat this grass, so it has no predators.
+For clients who love the look of this grass, I recommend native alternatives that fit into our local ecosystem while also looking absolutely gorgeous.

 -